The \'etale local structure of algebraic stacks: Introduction

 By Tannaka duality (see \S \ref{SS:tannaka}), the completion is unique if it exists.
 Moreover, Tannaka duality implies that if the completion exists, then it is the colimit of $\{\cX_n\}_{n\geq 0}$ in the category of noetherian stacks with quasi-affine diagonal (and in the category of algebraic stacks with affine stabilizers if $\cX_0$ is excellent).

-The following result, which has no precursor for stacks, is our main effectivity theorem.
-The reader is directed to \Cref{D:fundamental} for the definition of {\it linearly fundamental} stacks.
+The following result is our main effectivity theorem.
+An algebraic stack $\cX$ is {\it linearly fundamental} if $\cX$ is cohomologically affine and isomorphic to $[U/\GL_{n,\ZZ}]$ for an affine scheme $U$.
+An important example of a linearly fundamental stack is the quotient stack of an affine scheme by a linearly reductive group scheme.

 \begin{theorem}[Effectivity] Let $\{\cX_n\}_{n\geq 0}$ be an adic sequence of noetherian algebraic stacks.
-If $\cX_0$ is linearly fundamental, then the completion $\hat{\cX}$ exists and is linearly fundamental. \end{theorem} We prove \Cref{T:effectivity} in three stages of increasing generality.
-The case of characteristic zero is reasonably straightforward, being dealt with in \Cref{S:effectivity-1}.
-The case of positive and mixed characteristic requires a short detour on group schemes (\Cref{S:nice}).
-When $\cX_0$ is a gerbe over a field, we establish \Cref{T:effectivity} in \Cref{C:effectivity-local}.
-This is sufficient for \Cref{T:field,T:base}.
-We prove \Cref{T:effectivity} in \Cref{S:effectivity-3}, and then use it in \Cref{S:formal-neighborhoods} to establish the existence of formally smooth neighborhoods and completions.
+If $\cX_0$ is linearly fundamental, then the completion $\hat{\cX}$ exists and is linearly fundamental. \end{theorem} We prove \Cref{T:effectivity} in three stages of increasing generality in \Cref{S:completeness-and-effectivity}.
+The case of characteristic zero (\Cref{T:effectivity:char-0}) is reasonably straightforward whereas the case of positive and mixed characteristic requires a short detour through group schemes (\Cref{P:nice-deformations}).
+In \Cref{S:local-structure}, we then use \Cref{T:effectivity} to establish the existence of formally smooth neighborhoods and completions, such as the following results.

-\begin{theorem}[Formal neighborhoods] Let $\cX$ be noetherian algebraic stack and $\cX_0 \subset \cX$ be a locally closed substack.
+\begin{theorem}[Formal neighborhoods] Let $\cX$ be noetherian algebraic stack with affine stabilizers and $\cX_0 \subset \cX$ be a locally closed substack.
 Let $h_0 \colon \cW_0 \to \cX_0$ be a syntomic (e.g., smooth) morphism.
 Assume that $\cW_0$ is linearly fundamental and that its good moduli space is quasi-excellent.
 Then there is a cartesian diagram

 where $h \colon \hat{\cW} \to \cX$ is flat and $\hat{\cW}$ is noetherian, linearly fundamental and coherently complete along $\cW_0$. \end{theorem}